plan44/p44-xx-open/README.md

 ## <a id="flash_rpi"></a>Create SD-Card for RaspberryPi

-- On your computer download the latest release from [p44-xx-open github releases](https://github.com/p44-xx-open/releases/latest)
+- On your computer download the latest release from [p44-xx-open github releases](https://github.com/plan44/p44-xx-open/releases/latest)
     - For RaspberryPi B/B+: `p44-xx-diy-vXX-bcm27xx-bcm2708-rpi-sysupgrade.img.gz` (vXX = version number)
     - For RaspberryPi 2,3,4: `p44-xx-diy-vXX-bcm27xx-bcm2709-rpi-2-squashfs-sysupgrade.img.gz` (vXX = version number)

 - Unzip the image to get the uncompressed image file
     ```bash
-    gzip -f -d -k p44-xx-diy-vXX-bcm*.img.gz
+    gzip -f -d -k p44-xx-diy-*.img.gz
+    # might complain about "trailing garbage"
     ```

 - Flash the `.img` onto a SD card (`dd` from the command line if you know what you are doing, or GUI tools like Etcher).

     Note: some tools (e.g RaspberrPi Imager) might be unhappy (will fail) with images that are not sized an integer multiple of 512 bytes, which is often the case with these OpenWrt images.

 # <a id="run"></a>Start using P44-XX-DIY